–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 –Batman #36, Part 4

-Bruce and Dick are sent to Medieval England (by Carter Nichols) to investigate the history behind the mysterious Sir Hardi Le Noir, a lesser known knight in King Arthur‘s round table.
+Bruce and Dick are sent to Medieval England (by Carter Nichols) to investigate the history behind the mysterious Sir Hardi Le Noir, a lesser known warrior in King Arthur‘s Knights of the Round Table.
 Upon arrival in Arthurian Britain, Batman learns that no one has ever heard of Hardi Le Noir.
 Batman then proves he is honorable by besting one of Arthur’s best men in combat.
 Arthur then sends Batman, Robin, Sir Lancelot, and others to rescue Merlin, who has been jailed by Queen Morgan Le Fay.
 Batman, Robin, and Lancelot are able to rescue Merlin and capture the evil Sir Mordred, but Morgan Le Fay escapes.
 Afterward, Arthur knights Batman and bestows upon him the title of “Sir Hardi Le Noir,” creating a time paradox worthy of of a Bob Kane/Bill Finger Batman comic.

-–REFERENCE: Late August.
-Batman is the guest of honor at Gotham’s annual “Batman Day” celebration (as referenced in >Batman #103, Part 1).
+–REFERENCE: In Batman #103, Part 1.
+Late August.
+Batman is the guest of honor at Gotham’s annual “Batman Day” celebration.

 –Detective Comics #115